studioml/studio/docs/artifacts.rst

 Firebase API is great for small projects, but it is easy to grow beyond limits of free storage in it (5 Gb as of 08/02/2017), after which it becomes really expensive.
-TensorFlow Studio can utilize google cloud storage for artifact storage directly if your projects don't fit into firebase (support of Amazon S3 is on the way).
+StudioML can utilize google cloud storage for artifact storage directly if your projects don't fit into firebase (support of Amazon S3 is on the way).

 For now the downside of using google cloud storage is that google service account credentials are used, which means that all users in possession of the credentials file have read/write access to the objects in the storage, so in principle one user can delete experiments of another.
 See